This article is in collaboration with Progeny Press.

 Read what members of the Homeschool Review Crew thought about Progeny Press:

-A big thank you to Tere Scott of Puddle Jumping for writing this introductory post.
+A big thank you to Tere Scott of Puddle Jumping for writing this introductory article.